who-biz/chips-upgrade-review/README.md

 CHIPS v22 upgrade was posted as a bounty in KMD discord.
 Submitter of bounty used this method, which appears to run in contrast to practices in BTC.
 Therefore, it is my recommendation that use of a global for accessing these values be avoided (and practices established by Bitcoin developers are more closely adhered to).
 Impact(s) of defining a global for NodeContext struct, and accessing the variables within it, remains unknown.

 Examples of an alternate approach, using Bitcoin-supplied `Ensure...` functions, for access to each variable in `NodeContext` can be seen here: https://github.com/who-biz/chipschain/commit/da385d1eff85f736921f91dfc8bfe90a98805802.
 This commit has not been tested for proper functioning - it is merely meant as an example.

+In addition to the removal of globals such as `chainActive`, naming of these access points for blockchain history have (in some instances) changed.
+For example, `chainactive` must now be accessed through `chainman->ActiveChain()`.
+It should be noted that `ActiveChain()` member functions exactly the same as legacy `chainActive` in that we can access `CBlockIndex` entries by using block height as an index.
+This takes the form of `chainman->ActiveChain()[nHeight]`, which looks unwieldy but works.

+---

+<h3 id="keystore"> Changes to Keystore/ScriptPubKey Manager</h3>